its4u/demo-openshift-rhsso/README.md

 The following demonstration is intended for demonstrate purpose only.
 It uses dummy passwords and self-signed certificates you don't want for anything other than a demonstration.
 Choices have been made for default values in templates JSON files and in the following commands so they match.
-There are more advanced way to deal with those values but again the purpose is to demonstrate installation to an audience.
+There are more advanced ways to deal with those values but again the purpose here is to demonstrate installation to an audience.

 ## Demonstration